A Leap among Quantum Computing and Quantum Neural Networks: A Survey: Quantum Learning

-Concerning the quantum realm, in 1994, Lewenstein~\cite{lewenstein1994quantum} was among the first ones to propose a quantum-mechanical perceptron as an ideal basic element that processes input quantum states into output states through unitary transformations.
-Since then, several studies have been conducted aiming at both formulating QNNs as made up of basic cells such as QPs or as completely new computing architectures.
+\h{Concerning} the quantum realm, in 1994, Lewenstein~\cite{lewenstein1994quantum} was among the first ones to propose a quantum-mechanical perceptron as an ideal basic element that processes input quantum states through unitary transformations.
+Since then, several studies have been conducted \h{to formulate} QNNs as made up of basic cells such as QPs or as \h{entirely} new computing architectures.
 Indeed, the design of QNNs can be much different from that of classical ANNs meaning that the first ones do not require to be made of several layers of QPs.
-For example, they can be realized as variational circuits (see~\autoref{sec:qnn}) without relying on a direct implementation of a basic cell resembling the quantum analog of a perceptron.
+For example, they can be realized as variational circuits (see~\autoref{sec:qnn}) without relying on direct implementation of a basic cell resembling the quantum analogue of a perceptron.

-A QNN by its own nature accepts quantum states as input, hence classical data must be translated into quantum states, a process called \quotes{state preparation}.
-Researchers proposed several encoding strategies to such an aim and the quantum amplitudes encoding~\citep{schuld2018supervised} is one of them.
-Amplitudes encoding associates quantum amplitudes with real vectors with the only caveat that they must be normalized.
-Formally, given a normalized vector $x\in\mathbb{R}^d$, where $d=2^n$ for an $n$-qubit system, we have the following mapping:
+\h{ In the following sections, we first introduce the concept of {quantum embedding} (\autoref{sec:qemb}) and then we describe variational algoritmhs (\autoref{sec:qo}).
+Subsequently, we report several designs for QPs (\autoref{sec:qp}) and QNNs (\autoref{sec:qnn}).
+Finally, we discuss trainability issues, e.g., barren plateaus (\autoref{sec:barren}).
+We focus primarily on the GM computational paradigm since it is currently the most widely adopted approach in such a context, and it offers a closer analogy to classical approaches, especially from a computer scientist's point of view.
+We also report some interesting formulations based on AQC.
+We leave a more detailed analysis of the results obtained with the AQC paradigm for future work. }